beichenhpy/log-combine/README-EN.md

     @LogCombine
     public void test() {
         // do something
-        LogCombineHelper.info("this is a test method, you can use it like {}", "logback");
+        LogCombineUtil.info("this is a test method, you can use it like {}", "logback");
     }
 }

 ```

-4. 【new】If you want to use it in a non-blocking thread, call `LogCombineHelper.print()` manually in the method of the
+4. 【new】If you want to use it in a non-blocking thread, call `LogCombineUtil.print()` manually in the method of the
    non-blocking thread to enable printing in the non-blocking thread.Or you can use it normally as if you were calling a
    method, provided you add the `@LogCombine` annotation to the method。【The two ways cannot be mixed】